svensevenslow/syncstorage-rs/README.md

 ```

 Note, that unlike MySQL, there is no automatic migrations facility.
 Currently Spanner schema must be hand edited and modified.

+### Running via Docker
+This currently requires access to the [mozilla-rust-sdk](https://github.com/mozilla-services/mozilla-rust-sdk) repo.
+If you don't have it, this will be made public soon; we'll update the README here when that happens.

+1. Make sure you have [Docker installed](https://docs.docker.com/install/) locally.
+2. Copy the contents of mozilla-rust-sdk into top level root dir here.
+3. Change cargo.toml mozilla-rust-sdk entry to point to `"path = "mozilla-rust-sdk/googleapis-raw"` instead of the parent dir.
+4. `make start_docker` - Start docker; points to local docker-compose file.
+You can verify it's working by visiting [localhost:8000/__heartbeat__](http://localhost:8000/__heartbeat__)
+5. `make stop_docker` - Shut down docker.

 ### Connecting to Firefox